ston-fi/jvp-core/doc/architecture.md

 ## Initial vote casting by a user

-A vote participant sends a custom payload to the `Register` contract with a Jetton address and their vote ("positive" or "negative").
+A voting participant sends a custom payload to the `Register` contract with a Jetton address and their vote ("positive" or "negative").
 The register verifies that the sender is allowed to cast their vote by checking the list of allowed addresses.
 The register routes the call to the `Vote storage` contract for the Jetton which forwards this call to voter's `Vote status` to verify if their vote is eligible.
 Finally, `Vote status` will send a message to modify the reputation of the Jetton to its `Vote storage` contract.

 ```mermaid
 graph LR